api3dao/oev-docs/docs/oev-searchers/in-depth/oev-searching.md

 ## Auction schedule

-OEV Auctioneer holds off auctions continuosly and these are very short lived.
+OEV Auctioneer holds off auctions continuosly.
+These auctions are very short lived.
 This is to ensure OEV updates are performed in timely manner and the base feed delay is minimal.

 Searchers are expected to align with the auction schedule.
 The bidding phase should be used to monitor the off-chain data for possible OEV.
-Any combination of signed data from within the bidding phase has exclusivity guarantee so the longer off-chain monitoring, the more data points that can be used.
-That said, the bids need to be included on-chain during the Auctioneer award phase, so searchers should place their bids reasonably close to the end of the bidding phase.
+Any combination of signed data from within the bidding phase has exclusivity guarantee.
+The more time spent doing off-chain monitoring means more potential data points can be used for OEV extraction.
+That said, the bids need to be already included on-chain during the Auctioneer award phase, so searchers should place their bids reasonably close to the end of the bidding phase.

-Once a searcher wins an auction, they have the update proviledge until the next auction winner is selected or until the data is exposed for the base feeds.
+Once a searcher wins an auction, they have the update privilege until the next auction winner is selected or until the data is exposed via base feeds Signed API endpoints.
 The winner is guaranteed privileges at least until the end of the next bidding phase.
 Note, that on some chains, especially during peak usage it's recommended to increase the gas costs.

 ## Monitoring Signed Data